poojayadav2323/assignment/README.md

 # assignment
-tis is code of palindrone and prime number
+this is code of palindrone and prime number